-finally decided to take as base the year 1926, the price level for which was about halfway between that for 1925 and 1927.
+between that for 1925 and 1927.
 This is in effect practically equivalent to an average of the three years 1925, 1926 and 1927.
-The Bureau was also influenced in its choice of 1926 as base by the fact that the index numbers computed by the United States Bureau of Labour Statistics are on the 1926 base, and it was desirable, owing to the close interrelation of price movements in the two countries, to construct the index numbers on similar principles for comparative purposes.
+The Bureau was also influenced in its choice of 1926 as base by the fact that the index numbers computed by the United States Bureau of Labour Statistics are on the 1926 base.
+It was desirable, owing to the close interrelation of price movements in the two countries, to construct the index numbers on similar principles for comparative purposes.

-Number of Price Series Included.-The new index numbers for all commodities show very much the same movement as the old series.
+Number of Price Series Included.-The new total index number for all commodities shows very much the same movement as the old series.
 It was, however, mainly for the purpose of improvements in groups and sub-groups that the number of price series included in the index was increased from 236 to 502.
-By this large increase in the number of items included it was possible to make many groups much more comprehensive and representative.
-Building and construction materials, for example, are now represented by a larger range of commodities, as well as by a more geographically complete series of prices.
+This large increase in the number of items included made it possible to make many groups much more comprehensive and representative.
+Building and construction materials, for example, are now represented by a wider range of commodities as well as by a more geographically complete series of prices.
 The number of price series in this group was increased from 32 to 90.
 Similar improvements have been made in a great many other groups and sub-groups.
-Chemicals and allied products now include 73 price series, as compared with 13 in the old index.
-Non-metallic minerals and their products are represented by 73 price series in the new index and 16 in the old.
-These changes in the number of price series have added greatly to the usefulness of the index numbers as regards groups and sub-groups, which furnish what may be called subsidiary index numbers for special purposes.
+Chemicals and Allied Products now includes 73 price series as compared with 13 in the old index.
+Non-metallic Minerals and Their Products is represented by 73 price series in the new index and 16 in the old.
+These changes in the number of price series have added greatly to the usefulness of the index numbers as regards groups and sub-groups, which furnish subsidiary index numbers for special purposes.

 Formula.-Actual calculations of the index number were made according to the same formula as before.
 This formula, which produces the aggregative index, is now used for the purpose of calculating many of the most important index numbers and for a comparison of three or more periods on a fixed base has the support of many eminent index number makers.
-It is expressed as follows: $\sum{P_0, Q_0}^{P_1, Q_0}$ .
+It is expressed as follows: $\sum{P_0}^{P_1} \frac{Q_0}{Q_0}$